 The Founder and sole Director of Dancing With The Black Dog takes no payment whatsoever from the charity.
 We do have a small number of casual employees who are paid to process the orders we receive.
 Each of them has signed a confidentiality deed, and all amounts paid to them are declared to the relevant local tax authorities.
 There are absolutely no cash in hand payments – all payments made to these employees are fully auditable via our bank statements and employee payment records.
 In line with our reporting requirements to Consumer Affairs, Australian Charities and Not-For-Profits Commission and the Australian Tax Office, all our records are electronic and fully traceable.

 We are not affiliated with beyondblue, R U OK?
 Day, The Black Dog Institute, SANE, Lifeline, MIND, The Rainbow Trust, Headspace, Heads Together or any other mental health charity.
 It is, however, our intention to approach several mental health charities around the world, to seek their endorsement, and in return to share proceeds with them.
 And so far we are doing this for beyondblue in Australia.
 Other countries will take time.

 What are your proceeds currently being spent on?

 For now, all proceeds (after donations to beyondblue) and all direct donations to us, are going towards raising further awareness of our initiative.
 This may involve anything from social media to newspaper or radio campaigns, or any other creative ways we come up with to spread awareness of our cause, and depending on how successful we become.
-We are also in discussion with a number of corporates regarding sponsorship.

 So what’s itsoktsay.org all about?